Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 - The blob could split (bifurcation pattern)
 - The blob could reverse (phase jump pattern)

-The model cannot distinguish between these possibilities from the observation alone—it must **infer** which future is most likely.
+The model cannot distinguish between these possibilities from the observation alone, it must **infer** which future is most likely.
 This inference is the belief update.

 ### 3.3 The Prediction Is a Belief State